lavanet/docs/docs/chains/axelar-chain/axelar-node.md

 $AXELARD_HOME/bin/axelard start [moniker] --home $AXELARD_HOME >> $AXELARD_HOME/logs/axelard.log 2>&1 &
 ```

+## Axelar ipRPC 🪙

+Want to reach more developers and get more rewards as a node runner?
+Axelar pays providers who're interested.
+It offers Incentivized Public RPC (ipRPC) endpoints to developers in its ecosystem.
+By signing up here, you can become one of our premier providers contributing to decentralized public goods.
+[Sign up now!](https://lavanet.typeform.com/to/qQ1x6WJs?utm_source=becoming-a-lava-provider-for-axelar&utm_medium=docs&utm_campaign=axelar-post-grant)

 ## Apply to our Provider Incubation Program 📋

 In our current state of Testnet, there is an additional stage to pass through before you can become a provider on the Lava Network.
-Please fill out the [application form](https://lavanet.typeform.com/to/ORi3A13v?utm_source=becoming-a-lava-provider-for-axelar&utm_medium=docs&utm_campaign=axelar-pre-grant) for our Provider Incubation Program.
+Please fill out the [application form](https://lavanet.typeform.com/to/ORi3A13v?utm_source=becoming-a-lava-provider-for-axelar&utm_medium=docs&utm_campaign=axelar-post-grant) for our Provider Incubation Program.
 Feel free to drop a line in our [Discord](https://discord.gg/UxujNZbW) once you’ve completed this step!

 ## Setup your Provider on Lava Network 🌋

-Once you’ve been accepted - to set up your provider on the Lava Network, you can refer to the [provider setup documentation](https://docs.lavanet.xyz/provider-setup?utm_source=running-a-axelar-rpc-node&utm_medium=docs&utm_campaign=axelar-pre-grant) available elsewhere in our docs.
+Once you’ve been accepted - to set up your provider on the Lava Network, you can refer to the [provider setup documentation](https://docs.lavanet.xyz/provider-setup?utm_source=running-a-axelar-rpc-node&utm_medium=docs&utm_campaign=axelar-post-grant) available elsewhere in our docs.
 This should provide you with the necessary information to configure and operate your provider node on the Lava Network.